ajay-menon-iitkgp/OET_Sys-MoDEL/DOCUMENTATION.md

 Wave excitation coefficient - real component | `ExcCoeffRe` |
 Wave excitation coefficient - imaginary component | `ExcCoeffIm` |

 10. These output variables can be exported to a CSV file for post-processing or data analysis.
 For users who wish to compare results with WEC-Sim, the variables must be selected in a specific order and then exported, so that the CSV output preserves this order.
 The default Modelica export file name `exportedVariables.csv` is used in `Processor.m`.
-The order of these variables are as follows:
+The order of these variables is as follows:

     - Time (`t`)
     - Wave elevation profile, ramped (`SSE`)